sami-mkw/800-63-4/sp800-63b/sec3_definitions.md

 A party who acts with malicious intent to compromise an information system.

 #### Attribute
-A claim of a named quality or characteristic inherent in or ascribed to someone or something.
-(See term in [[ICAM]](#ICAM) for more information.)
+A quality or characteristic ascribed to someone or something.

 #### Authenticated Protected Channel
 A communication channel that uses approved encryption where the initiator of the connection (client) has authenticated the recipient (server).
 Authenticated protected channels provide confidentiality and man-in-the-middle protection and are frequently used in the user authentication process.
 TLS [[BCP 195]](#bcp195) is an example of an authenticated protected channel when the certificate presented by the recipient is verified by the initiator.

 #### Authentication
 The process of establishing confidence in the identity of users or information systems.
+Authentication of users (subscribers) implies confirmation of the subscriber's presence and intent to authenticate.

+#### Authentication Factor
+The three types of authentication factors are *something you know*, *something you have*, and *something you are*.
+Every authenticator has one or more authentication factors.

 #### Authentication Protocol
-A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of a valid authenticator to establish his/her identity.
+A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of one or more valid authenticators to establish his/her identity.
 Secure authentication protocols also demonstrate to the claimant that he or she is communicating with the intended verifier.

 #### Authentication Protocol Run
 An exchange of messages between a claimant and a verifier that results in authentication (or authentication failure) between the two parties.